 20. If you use radiator heating, use tin foil behind the radiators to reflect heat back into the room rather than allowing it to flow into the walls.

 21. Pile a stack of soft, cozy, colorful and comfortable blankets on a chair or in a basket, or even on the floor.
 They will be inviting for friends and family, offer warmth and make the winter season a little bit brighter.
+Add extra blankets to the beds as well, so family and guests can pull up a layer of warmth at night instead of cranking up the thermostat.

 22. The bathroom fan is nice for pulling out steam from a shower in summer, but it also pulls warm air out of the room in winter.
 Use it only when needed and don’t leave it running when you leave the room.
 Better idea?
 If possible, leave the door open when you shower.